Feeling a bit done with alcohol after the festive season? Why not give up alcohol in January for both your health and for charity!

 What is Dry January?

 Dry January is a challenge to refrain from drinking for the entire month, and it's a great way to start the year fresh and make up for any Christmas tipples you may have indulged in over December.
-The concept was set up as a charity challenge to raise money for Alcohol Concern, who help people affected by alcohol misuse.
-You can create a fundraising page for your family and friends to sponsor you in your mission, to ban the booze, and donate money to Alcohol Concern on Just Giving.
+The concept was set up as a charity challenge to raise money for Alcohol Change UK, who help people affected by alcohol misuse.
+You can create a fundraising page for your family and friends to sponsor you in your mission, to ban the booze, and donate money to Alcohol Change UK on Just Giving.

 Why should I take on the Dry January challenge?